The reality of trying to escape gang life

 But there are many reasons why violence can flare up.

-One that frequently arose during discussions on gang culture at the retreat, with Abdi and Creeper among others, was drill music - a form of rap music emanating from Chicago with highly aggressive lyrics.
+One that frequently arose during discussions on gang culture at the retreat, with Abdi and Creepa among others, was drill music - a form of rap music emanating from Chicago with highly aggressive lyrics.

-"Most of it is talking about stabbing people, shooting people," says Creeper.
+"Most of it is talking about stabbing people, shooting people," says Creepa.

 "A lot of young people listen to it, 13-year-olds, 14-year-olds.